-Slowly, your screen starts to go a little fuzzy and your co-worker becomes very pixelated.
-Their faces are now frozen.
-Eventually, you’re staring at a blank, dark screen.
+Slowly, your screen starts to go a little fuzzy and your coworker’s face becomes very pixelated.
+Your coworker’s face is now frozen.
+Eventually, you find yourself staring at a blank, dark screen.

 Tip 1: Try Another Device

-Tip 2: Check Modem and Router
+Tip 2: Check Your Wi-Fi Hotspot Repeater, Modem, and Router

 Tip 3: See Who’s on Your Network

-Tip 4: Try Connecting a Wired Device
+Tip 4: Try a Wired Connection

-Try connecting a wired device such as a laptop or desktop to your wireless router with an ethernet cable.
+Try to plug in or connect a wired device such as a laptop or desktop to your wireless router with an ethernet cable.

 Tip 5: Call Your Internet Service Provider

-They will be able to help you with any problems you may be having or get you upgraded to a plan that better fits your bandwidth needs.
+They will be able to help you diagnose and resolve problems that you may be experiencing, or get you upgraded to a plan that better fits your bandwidth needs.

 Strong Connection = Stress Free

-After following these tips or having your internet provider assist you, you’ll start having more video chat conversations like this:
+After following these tips or having your Internet provider assist you, you’ll start having more video chat conversations like this: